spiral/docs/docs/en/advanced/attributes.md

 ];
 ```

-After that, the following interfaces will become available to you for access through the container:

-- `Spiral\Attributes\ReaderInterface`

 ## Usage

+The component provides a set of interfaces and classes for working with attributes.
-The reader provides a set of following methods:
+The `Spiral\Attributes\ReaderInterface` provides a set of methods for reading attributes from classes, properties,
+functions, constants, and parameters.

 ```php
 interface ReaderInterface